Jacques Plumain: Trials and convictions

-On September 24, 2003, Plumain's trial for the attempted murder of the motorist began in the cour d'assises of Strasbourg.
-He was found guilty, and sentenced to 12 years imprisonment.
-On May 18, 2005, his murder trial began at the same court, with Emmanuel Karm and Jean Guibert serving as his attorneys.
+On 24 September 2003, Plumain's trial for the attempted murder of the motorist began in the cour d'assises of Strasbourg.
+He was found guilty and sentenced to 12 years' imprisonment.
+On 18 May 2005, his murder trial began at the same court, with Emmanuel Karm and Jean Guibert serving as his attorneys.
 On the prosecuting side, Gioia Zirone acted as Zobel's lawyer while Thomas Mutter was the lawyer for Marc Fisher, Ursula Brelowski's ex-partner.
 Brice Raymondeau-Castanet was the general counsel.

 During the proceedings, Plumain appeared cold, detached and rarely spoke.
-In his statements, he claimed that a person named "Maïve" was the one who had killed all the women, and also claimed that a partial reason why he had attacked Zobel was because she resembled his mother.
+In his statements, he claimed that a person named "Maïve" was the one who had killed all the women and also claimed that a partial reason why he had attacked Zobel was because she resembled his mother.
 The Brelowski family's lawyers claimed that the victim would have never called him a "nigger", insisting that Plumain had killed Ursula solely out of impulse, not because of her alleged racist remarks.
-A psychiatric evaluation noted that Plumain was a pathological liar who liked to enjoyed the sight of degrading his victims.
+A psychiatric evaluation noted that Plumain was a pathological liar who liked to enjoy the sight of degrading his victims.
 Near the end of the trial, Plumain, out of apparent remorse, confessed to the attack on Zobel and the murders of Dallmann and Brelowski, claiming that he was "not a victim" and pointing towards the benches where Zobel and Dallmann's son were seated.